clambin/tado-exporter/README.md

 };
 ```

-### Configuration file
-The (mandatory) configuration file option specifies a yaml file to control tado-monitor's behaviour:
+## Zone Rules

+Tado-monitor will look for a file `rules.yaml` in the same directory it found the `config.yaml` file described above.
+This file defines the rules to apply for each listed zone:

 ```
-# Set to true to enable debug logging
-debug: false
-# TCP port for the HTTP Server for Prometheus scraping
-port: 8080

-# Section for Prometheus exporter functionality
-exporter:
-  # Enable exporter functionality
-  enabled: true

-# Section for controller functionality
-controller:
-  # Enable controller functionality
-  enabled: false
-  # How often rules should be evaluated
-  interval: 5m
-  tadoBot:
-    # When set, tado will start a slack bot.
-See below for details.
-    enabled: false
-    # Slackbot token value.
-Use an environment variable (eg. $TADOBOT_TOKEN) to avoid having secrets in the config file
-    token: ""
-    # Zones defined rules for individual rooms (i.e. "zones")
 zones:
-    - name: "zone name"
+  - zone: Study
+    rules:
-      # autoAway switches off heating in a room when all associated users are not home
+      # An autoAway rule switches off the heating in a room when all defined users are away from home
-      autoAway:
-        enabled: false
+      - kind: autoAway
         delay: 1h
-        # users specifies the list of users assocated with that room.
-        # either name or id can be used
-        users:
+        users: ["Christophe"]
-          - name: "my Phone"
+  - zone: Bathroom
+    rules:
-      # limitOverlay switches off a room's manual temperature setting after a configured amount of time
+      # A limitOverlay rule removes a manual temperature control after a specified amount of time
-      limitOverlay:
-        enabled: false
+      - kind: limitOverlay
-        delay: 10m
+        delay: 1h
+  - zone: Living room
+    rules:
-      # nighttime sets a room to automatic temperature control at a fixed time of day
+      # A nightTime rule removes any manual temperature control at a specified time of day
-      nightTime:
-        enabled: false
+      - kind: nightTime
         time: "23:30:00"
 ```

+If the file does not exist, tado-monitor will only run as a Prometheus exporter.

 ## Prometheus